BlueStaggo/BlueStaggo/README.md

 I'm @BlueStaggo!
-I like making games, usually with MonoGame, Godot or Phaser.
-I know C#, C++, Java and Python.
+I like making games, usually with MonoGame or Godot.
+I primarily focus on C# and C++.

 <!---
 BlueStaggo/BlueStaggo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.